A recognizable speculative fiction author published a blog post that I feel needs attention before it spreads through the writing community as gospel.

 Not Wanting to See More of the Same

 In his post, Farland mentions none of discrimination against young, non-white, and/or transgender professionals.
-He declares his offense from a comment on Facebook from “a woman”, who comes off in his description as someone he might not know and that might not have even been directing comments at him.
+He declares his offense at a comment on Facebook from “a woman” who comes off in his description as someone he might not know and that might not have even been directing comments at him.

 Meanwhile, many authors face regular, focused attacks based on age, race, sexual orientation, and gender–as well as ethnicity, residency, physical ability, and socioeconomic status.

-I would be embarrassed for him if not for the racist comment–“With the Hugos, white men in particular are not even getting on the ballots, much less winning.”
+I could accept his ignorance if not for the racist comment–“With the Hugos, white men in particular are not even getting on the ballots, much less winning.”

+Think about that.
 Not even getting on the ballots, much less winning.
-All David Farland notices are the people different than him.

 The 2018 Hugo finalists for Best Novel include John Scalzi and Kim Stanley Robinson.
-The identities of these widely famous identities doesn’t appear to be inn any debate.
-White men were on this year’s Hugo ballots.
+The identities of these widely famous identities doesn’t appear to be in any debate.
+White men were clearly on this year’s Hugo ballots.

 White men’s works have won major literary awards this year.
 Sam J. Miller’s The Art of Starving won the latest of The Nebula Awards‘ Andre Norton Award for Outstanding Young Adult Science Fiction or Fantasy Book.

+This implies that all David Farland notices are people who are different than him.
 White men weren’t the only people whose stories were nominated and chosen for awards.
 How is that surprising?
 A rough estimate is that around 10% of the world’s adults are white men.
-Surprise that any other statistical group receives recognition is based on an assumption that a particular minority should be the majority of award-winners every year.
+Offense that any other statistical group receives recognition would stem from an assumption that a particular minority deserves the majority of awards every year.
 Farland’s false statement drew a line between White Men and The People Who Don’t Deserve Recognition.